DerekZ-113/Computer-Vision-Projects/mini-project9/README.md

   - We collected images for the following traffic sign categories from roboflow and manually changed the label:
     - Stop Sign (source: https://universe.roboflow.com/germantrafficsigns-zl3mn/stop-sign-zn1kw)
     - Traffic Signal (source: https://universe.roboflow.com/dat-uetjh/traffic-lights-lk2pn)
   - The dataset includes **478 training images** and **80 validation images**, with an equal number of images for each class.
+[Google Drive Link](https://drive.google.com/file/d/1BBV0IBQMYGVgzXych-46r6Pmu3uuWLtb/view?usp=sharing)
 - Finetune Dataset (manually collect)
-  - From the first dataset, the model can't detect night traffic night, so we collect more data for this
+  - From the first dataset, the model can't detect **night traffic night**, so we collect more data for this
     - source: [Google Drive Link](https://drive.google.com/drive/folders/1dwD1eU915KV71vdCAyP4SNgcF4uqavj9?usp=sharing)
   - The dataset includes **113 training images** and **10 validation images** and **6 test images**, with an equal number of images for each class.